 - Battery charger

 It is easier to read the readings or values on a digital multimeter since they display everything on a screen.
 The analog ones use pointers, so you must do some calculations.
+If you wanted to learn about the difference between Fluke and Klein multimeters, you can click here.

 How To Test An Abs Sensor With A Multimeter: Step-By-Step Guidance